steven-solomon/soonernotfaster/content/posts/how-to-test-private-methods-in-ruby-and-rails.md

 # ...
 ```

-But how are you going to test this change?
+Now that the feature work is done, how do you test this change?

-## Option #1: Test via the public interface
+## Solution

-The public functions of a class ultimately invoke the private ones.
-So a change in those private methods, should either result in a change of state, or a change in behavior of the class.
-One or both of these should be observable via the public methods of the class.
+Since public functions ultimately invoke the private ones.
+We would expect that a change in those private methods, should either result in a change of state, or a change in behavior of the class.
+These difference will be observable via the public methods of the class.

-So the most straightforward way to test the private behavior is to call the public method with data that will work on the private method in the way you want.
+In order to test that behavior we need to construct a set of test data that will exercise the private method in the way we want.

-Here we do this with the public by passing in only pending transactions to the `Account`.
+Here we do this with the public by passing in only pending transactions to the `Account`, then we check that the balance is `zero`.

 ```ruby
 it 'ignores pending transactions' do